Dewb/monome-rack/README.md

 This is a *PRERELEASE* plugin for the [VCVRack open-source virtual modular synthesizer](https://github.com/VCVRack/Rack) that implements (some of) the Eurorack modules and control hardware manufactured by [monome](https://monome.org).
 This is an unofficial community-driven port, and no support guarantees, warranty, or affiliation is implied from any organization mentioned in this document.

 This plugin is still in development.
-[The release roadmap is here](../../projects/1).
-If you're not comfortable with testing prerelease software, you might want to consider waiting for plugin to appear on the package manager.
+[The extremely hypothetical release roadmap is here](../../projects/1).

 <img width="90%" alt="monome modules and virtual grid in VCVRack" src="https://user-images.githubusercontent.com/712405/33818500-4c54d158-de13-11e7-8a74-3b8b1fe8b21d.png">

 This plugin currently includes:
 * Virtual versions of the venerable [monome grid 64 and 128](https://monome.org/docs/grid/), a series of open, interactive grid instruments, in 8x8 and 16x8 versions.